PennRobotics/covert-action-engine/content/crime.md

 #### Types

-- 2 - Sent message (paired with 3)
+- 02 Sent message (paired with 3)
-- 3 - Received message (paired with 2)
+- 03 Received message (paired with 2)
-- 8 - Met with (paired with 9)
+- 08 Met with (paired with 9)
-- 9 - Was met by (paired with 8)
+- 09 Was met by (paired with 8)
-- 20 - Crime  [20h or decimal 20?]
+- 20 Crime

 ### Blank event entry (qty.
 1)